-The lens itself is only 117.8mm and weighs 550g, quite small and light for a top quality lens in this focal range.
-At first you would think Tamron would’ve made a 24-70mm focal length as this is the most common, but cutting down at the wide-angle to 28mm and making an all plastic design has drastically cut weight.
+The lens itself is only 117.8mm and weighs 550g, quite small and light for a top-quality lens in this focal range.
+At first, you would think Tamron would’ve made a 24-70mm focal length as this is the most common, but cutting down at the wide-angle to 28mm and making an all-plastic design has drastically cut weight.

 The plastic barrel of the Tamron 28-75mm f/2.8 Di III RXD may at first not feel as robust as other metal outer shell lenses, but it’s built sturdy enough to take everyday use and has dust and moisture proofing.

 The layout on the lens barrel is very simple and straightforward.
-The oddly zoom ring sits at the front of the lens, with no other switches or complication.
+The odd zoom ring sits at the front of the lens, with no other switches or complications.
 No image stabilization on this lens, which may not be such a factor with camera bodies with built-in stabilization, but older camera bodies may miss this feature.

-You do lose a bit of wide-angle’ness with the Tamron compared to the Sony lens, but you do gain 5mm more at the telephoto end with the Tamron.
-When fully wide-angle and wide-open the centre of the image is sharp with reasonable corners, some softening, but only a small amount.
+You do lose a bit of wide-angle’ness with the Tamron 28-75mm f/2.8 Di III RXD compared to the Sony lens, but you do gain 5mm more at the telephoto end with the Tamron.
+When fully wide-angle and wide-open the center of the image is sharp with reasonable corners, some softening, but only a small amount.
 Stopping down increases overall sharpness, hitting its sharpest at f/8.
 At 75mm there is a little drop off in sharpness when fully wide open, which is cured when you stop down.

 However, the Tamron has been built specifically for the Sony FE mount.
 This means that all the lovely autofocus capabilities of the Sony such as Eye-AF or Direct manual focusing system can be used.
 This results in the Tamron 28-75mm f/2.8 Di III RXD focusing extremely fast and quietly due to the Tamron RXD (Rapid eXtra silent stepping Drive) focus motor.
 Manual focusing is not linear which may not be ideal for video work, but for stills, it’s a very quick way to zoom in on your subject.

-Having an aperture of f/2.8 gives pleasing bokeh, not the best out there, but with simple backgrounds you do get a pleasing blur.
+Having an aperture of f/2.8 gives pleasing bokeh, not the best out there, but with simple backgrounds, you do get a pleasing blur.
 The close-up range on this lens is fantastic and really starts to open up ideas, like close-up, wide-angle, deep depth of field shots.
 It’s a fun way to use this lens.

 |Tamron 28-75mm f/2.8 Di III RXD||Sony Vario Tessar 24-70 mm f/4|

-The Tamron 28-75 mm F/2.8 Di III RXD may have some competitors from Sony’s own range, but if you consider the image quality you get for the money, this is definitely a good choice for this focal range.
+The Tamron 28-75mm F/2.8 Di III RXD may have some competitors from Sony’s own range, but if you consider the image quality you get for the money, this is definitely a good choice for this focal range.
 The compact size and lightweight will complement a mirrorless design extremely well.

 It’s a shame that some of the wide-angle end of the range has been shaved off, but at least there’s a little bit more at the other end of the range as compensation.
-If you already have a wide-angle zoom, then they won’t be any problem, but it will really depend on how much you miss those extra few millimetres.
+If you already have a wide-angle zoom, then they won’t be any problem, but it will really depend on how much you miss those extra few millimeters.

-Overall, the Tamron 28-75 mm F/2.8 Di III RXD provides good optics for the money, has fast autofocus and gives Sony users another option for some quality optics in this focal and price range.
+Overall, the Tamron 28-75mm F/2.8 Di III RXD provides good optics for the money, has fast autofocus and gives Sony users another option for some quality optics in this focal and price range.
 All things considered, you can’t get better overall quality in this price range.